Code-Institute-Submissions/sami-sinnari-MilestoneProject1/README.md

 The image above is a screenshot from [Am I Responsive](http://ami.responsivedesign.is/#)

-A demo of the website can be found here: [www.Start-Up-Hub.com](https://sami-sinnari.github.io/MilestoneProject1/)
+A demo of the website can be found here [www.Start-Up-Hub.com](https://sami-sinnari.github.io/MilestoneProject1/)

 ---

 ## User Experience (UX)